jFensch/wayfinder-os/docs/brain-generation.md

 ## Overview

 Both the `brain.glb` 3D model and `brain-map.json` data file are **generated automatically** and are synchronized to ensure consistency between the visual representation and the interactive data.
+The model mesh itself is copied from the open-source **threejs-brain-animation** package so that no network downloads are required.

 ## Generated Files